DavidVargasxyz/davidvargasxyz.github.io/content/booknotes/The Relationship Handbook.md

 ## Summary and Highlights

 If you have a change of heart, your marriage will be on a new footing.

 A change of heart is the force that erases the distress in relationships and gives you a fresh start.

-a relationship dysfunction—a conflict, boredom or resentment—needs no healing time and is always reversible.
+A relationship dysfunction—a conflict, boredom or resentment—needs no healing time and is always reversible.
 A change of heart can occur in an instant.

 Many marriage counselors say the past its unexpressed emotions and habit patterns—and poor communication are the “bad guys” that cause mental and relationship distress.
 These are the symptoms of relationship distress, not the cause.
-The cause, the real bad guy, is insecurity
+The cause, the real bad guy, is insecurity.

-Painful memories, negative emotions, habit patterns and bad communication are all symptoms of insecurity
+Painful memories, negative emotions, habit patterns and bad communication are all symptoms of insecurity.

-Insecurity is the source of distress and all counterproductive behavior
+Insecurity is the source of distress and all counterproductive behavior.

 Thoughts of insecurity periodically pass through our minds.
 If we dismiss these thoughts, we will remain secure, our ideal selves: easygoing, joyful, compassionate and wise.
-If we harbor our thoughts of insecurity, we end up in a state o distress
+If we harbor our thoughts of insecurity, we end up in a state of distress.

-marriage counseling doesn’t work because:
+Marriage counseling doesn’t work because:

-* Therapists tend to teach couples to struggle with their problems instead of giving them a fresh start
+* Therapists tend to teach couples to struggle with their problems instead of giving them a fresh start.

-1. Therapists use low mood therapy instead of high mood therapy.
+* Therapists use low mood therapy instead of high mood therapy.

-2. Clients are given misinformation, the same misinformation that explains why so many therapists get divorced
+* Clients are given misinformation, the same misinformation that explains why so many therapists get divorced.

-When couples go to a marriage counselor there are three possible outcomes: (1) they get a fresh start, (2) they stay together and “cope with” a tense or sour marriage, or (3) they separate.
+When couples go to a marriage counselor there are three possible outcomes:
+(1) they get a fresh start,
+(2) they stay together and “cope with” a tense or sour marriage.
+(3) they separate.

 Coping involves struggling (a more honest term for “working on”) with problems and expressing your feeling about them.
-Coping takes time and work and provides only temporary relief
+Coping takes time and work and provides only temporary relief.

-It is about as effective as releasing steam without turning down the heat
+It is about as effective as releasing steam without turning down the heat.

-The strength of their marriages lies not in their ability to cope with their problems, but in their ability to keep their bearings and to stay close
+The strength of their marriages lies not in their ability to cope with their problems, but in their ability to keep their bearings and to stay close.

 People mistakenly believe that pain and effort are an inevitable part of relationships.
-They believe that analyzing their problems and living patterns will change them
+They believe that analyzing their problems and living patterns will change them.

 Analyzing problems makes you an expert on your problems.
-It doesn’t change you
+It doesn’t change you.

 When partners probe and analyze each other’s faults, as they learn to do in most marriage counseling, they become insecure, defensive and resistant to change.
-They bring out the worst in each other
+They bring out the worst in each other.

-LOW MOOD THERAPY
+**LOW MOOD THERAPY**

-there are actually two kinds of therapy: low mood therapy and high mood therapy.
+There are actually two kinds of therapy: low mood therapy and high mood therapy.

 During low mood therapy the client is in a low mood because he’s probing problems and other negative thoughts.

 In high mood therapy, clients engage the thoughts we have in high moods—insights, non-contingent positive feelings and big-picture perspectives.

-THE LOW MOOD THERAPY PROCESS
+**THE LOW MOOD THERAPY PROCESS**

 1\.
 The counselor asks clients to list their problems.
 This step makes all the problems vivid in the clients’ minds, thereby lowering their spirits.